 Finally, we calculated the cost of bullying-based absenteeism: We found that absenteeism costs $2,650 per salaried employee per year over payroll alone.
 Given that bullying accounts for 10-20% of stress-related absenteeism on a national scale, bullying costs a median of $400 per employee per year.
 Thus, for a company of 1,000, bullying related absenteeism will cost $400,000 annually.
 Add this to the $880,000 lost to voluntary turnover and we find that a company with 1,000 employees will lose at least $1.2 million on voluntary turnover and absenteeism alone.

 By all accounts, this is a conservative estimate.
-In addition to the $1.2 million lost, companies who house toxic workers will pay replacement costs for the new employee which amounts to about $15,000.
-They also pay for losses to team performance, impact on employee morale, lost sales and customer accounts, legal fees, insider threats, toxicity-related health & medical expenses, steep drops in productivity, and and reputational losses across the board—all of which are a drag on the bottom line.
+In addition to the $1.2 million lost, companies who house toxic workers will pay replacement costs for the new employee.
+They also pay for losses to team performance, impact on employee morale, lost sales and customer accounts, legal fees, insider threats, toxicity-related health & medical expenses, steep drops in productivity, and reputational losses across the board—all of which are a drag on the bottom line.